Andy Haydon

-Andrew Scott "Andy" Haydon (born 1933) is a Canadian engineer and former politician.
-He was reeve of Nepean Township, Ontario from 1970 to 1978 and Regional Chair of Ottawa-Carleton from 1978-1991.
-Haydon was the first mayor of the city of Nepean when it incorporated on November 24, 1978; Ben Franklin assumed the title one week later.
+Andrew Scott Haydon (February 26, 1933 – October 28, 2024) was a Canadian engineer and politician.
+He was reeve of Nepean Township, Ontario from 1970 to 1978 and Regional Chair of Ottawa-Carleton from 1978–1991.
+Haydon was the first mayor of the city of Nepean when it incorporated on November 24, 1978; Ben Franklin assumed the title six days later.

 Early life

-Born in Toronto, Ontario, Canada, Haydon came to Ottawa, Ontario when he was six.
+Haydon was born in 1933 to Gladys Connelly and Andrew Scott Haydon (Sr.), at the Private Patients Pavilion at the Toronto General Hospital.
+The elder Haydon was the son of Andrew Haydon, who was a Liberal member of the Senate of Canada from 1924 to 1932.
+The family came to Ottawa, Ontario when the younger Andrew was six.
 He attended Queen's University in Kingston, Ontario where he received a degree in chemical engineering.
-He then worked in Cornwall, Ontario as a professional engineer.
-He moved to Nepean Township in 1961.
+After graduating, he studied in England for a year before settling in Cornwall, Ontario, where he managed a textile mill.
+He moved to Nepean Township in 1961 to become a patent examiner in the Department of Consumer and Corporate Affairs.

 Political career

 Haydon was elected in 1966 to the Nepean Township council, after it was expanded to five aldermen from three.
 In 1969, he was elected reeve of Nepean.
-He defeated the incumbent reeve D. Aubrey Moodie in a landslide with 66% of the vote, thanks to the new subdivisions in the city unhappy with Moodie's tax increase.
+He defeated the incumbent reeve D. Aubrey Moodie in a landslide with 66% of the vote, thanks in part to voters in the urban parts of the township being unhappy with a tax increase attributed to Moodie.
 The Nepean Sportsplex and National Capital Equestrian Park were built during Haydon's term as reeve.

+Originally thought of as a Liberal, Haydon ran for the Progressive Conservative Party of Canada nomination in the riding of Ottawa West in April 1978, ahead of the 1979 Canadian federal election.
+Haydon lost the nomination on the first ballot, losing 771 votes to 593 against Ken Binks, who went on to win the seat.

-In 1978 he became the regional chair of Ottawa-Carleton, where he served for 13 years, helping to introduce Ottawa's Transitway, Ottawa City Hall (then the Regional Offices), and the Robert O. Pickard Environmental Centre.
+Following the 1978 municipal elections, Haydon ran for the position of regional chair of Ottawa-Carleton, defeating Rideau Township reeve Bill Tupper in a 17–13 vote of regional councillors.
+Haydon's win was attributed to the 'leftist vote' on council backing Tupper (including Ottawa mayor Marion Dewar), which dissuaded the council's more right leaning members from doing the same.
+Haydon would go on to serve as chair for 13 years, helping to introduce Ottawa's Transitway, Ottawa City Hall (then the Regional Offices), and the Robert O. Pickard Environmental Centre.
 He failed however in his plans to establish a second Greenbelt in the city as well as his dreams of establishing Ottawa as a federal capital district.

 After retiring from politics, he ran a bed and breakfast with his wife.